Today's guest blogger is Zainisha Vasanji, PhD, Certified Exercise Physiologist.

 - Adults 18 years and over should have at least 150 minutes of physical activity per week.

 PS.
-If you would like more tips on how to get active safely and effectively with your family, contact the Physical Activity Line for FREE advice from qualified exercise professionals.
+If you would like more tips on how to get active safely and effectively with your family, contact the Physical Activity Line at 8-1-1 for FREE advice from qualified exercise professionals.

 Feel free to comment below and share your tips with the community on how your kids stay active throughout the school year.